Lucha libre: Movies and television

-Wrestlers El Santo, Blue Demon, and Mil Máscaras – collectively dubbed the Tres Grandes ("Big Three") of the Mexican lucha libre tradition – became folk heroes and symbols of justice for the common man through their appearances in luchador films.
+Wrestlers El Santo, Blue Demon, and Mil Máscaras—collectively dubbed the Tres Grandes ("Big Three") of the Mexican lucha libre tradition—became folk heroes and symbols of justice for the common man through their appearances in luchador films.

 The motion picture Nacho Libre, starring Jack Black as a priest-turned-luchador was inspired by the story of Father Sergio Gutiérrez Benítez, a real-life Catholic priest who wrestled as Fray Tormenta to make money for his church.
 The 2016 documentary feature Lucha Mexico captured the lives of some of Mexico's well-known modern wrestlers.
 Directed by Alex Hammond and Ian Markiewicz, the feature documented the lives and careers of Shocker, Blue Demon Jr., Perro Aguayo Jr., and Último Guerrero.
 Rob Zombie's animated film The Haunted World of El Superbeasto stars a Mexican luchador named El Superbeasto.
 The main antagonist of the animated film Despicable Me 2, El Macho, sports a costume resembling that of a luchador, consistent with his theme of Mexican culture.

-Television shows have also been inspired by lucha libre, especially animated series such as Mucha Lucha.
+Television shows have also been inspired by lucha libre, including the animated series Mucha Lucha.
 Cartoon Network Latin America also produced an animated miniseries based on El Santo.
 "The Cautionary Tale of Numero Cinco", an episode of The WB television series Angel, told the story of a family of luchadores called "Los Hermanos Números" who also fought evil.
 Angel must help the remaining brother, Numero Cinco, defeat an Aztec warrior-demon that killed his four brothers.
 In the British TV show Justin Lee Collins: The Wrestler, Justin Lee Collins competes as the rudo "El Glorioso", against Cassandro, an exótico, in The Roundhouse, ultimately losing and being unmasked.
 The book and television series The Strain by Guillermo del Toro and Chuck Hogan features a retired luchador character called Angel de la Plata, played by Joaquin Cosio.
 In the storyline, Angel de la Plata (based on El Santo) was a major masked wrestling star in Mexico, appearing both in the ring and in a series of movies in which his character battled all manner of foes including vampires.
 A knee injury ended his career but he is called upon to use his fighting skills against a real-life vampire invasion of New York.
 The Fox Kids live-action series Los Luchadores (2001) starred a trio of masked wrestlers consisting of Lobo Fuerte, Maria Valentine, and Turbine who not only participate in wrestling tournaments but also fight to protect their home of Union City from numerous threats (both natural and supernatural).